monarch-initiative/semsimian/README.md

 # RustSim

-- Setup you virtual environment
+- Setup your virtual environment of choice.
 - cd `rustsim` (home directory of this project)
 - `pip install maturin`
 - `maturin develop`